emersonmellado/nodebcjan6/browserapi.md

 * HTML Forms helps us retrieve user data
 * Using JavaScript we can handle inputs and forms events and values
 * Also, we can check the values that the user inputs
-* We need to select the form to be able to interact with
+* We need to select the form to be able to interact with it
 * **Disclaimer: From our HTML material**:
 	* The form element has 3 important attributes:
 	  * action: the URI of a program that processes the form information